$6,295 | Completing Grades 9–12

 Cook Crew: Each day, a rotating cook crew helps plan, prep, cook, and clean with support from leaders.
 It’s a core part of the group experience.

-Local + Simple: Meals reflect Puerto Rican ingredients and cooking styles—expect fresh fruit, rice and beans, plantains, grilled meats, and Caribbean flavors.
+Local + Simple: Meals reflect Puerto Rican ingredients and cooking styles - expect fresh fruit, rice and beans, plantains, grilled meats, and Caribbean flavors.
+We love the change to mix food that offers the comfort of home, plus favorites of kids in the group, plus local specialties and flavors!

-All Diets Welcome: We accommodate all dietary needs including vegetarian, gluten-free, and dairy-free.
+All Diets Welcome: We accommodate all dietary needs including vegetarian, vegan, gluten free, peanut free, and dairy free.
 Just let us know in advance.

 Snacks & Water: Plenty of snacks and hydration breaks are built into the day, especially during active service or beach time.